hammerheim-game/hammerheim-rules/3-warbands/pit-fighters.md

 all who leads his band with an iron fist.
-Appearance: Pit Fighters are grizzled veteran warriors covered with many scars of battle, they are armed with special Pit Weapons and Armor, their bodies well developed and muscular.
-They wear little clothing and only partial armor known as Pit Armor.
+Appearance: Pit Fighters are grizzled veteran warriors covered with many scars of battle, they are armed with special Pit Weapons and Armour, their bodies well developed and muscular.
+They wear little clothing and only partial armour known as Pit Armour.

 ##### Special Rules